panel-attack/panel-attack/engine/GarbageQueue.md

 3. Delay

 ### Staging

-The staging process is implemented in engine.telegraph.
-A telegraph is owned by the sender of garbage but also has a reference to the target.
-Upon achieving a chain or combo during the check for matches, a stack will push a new piece of garbage to its telegraph which then manages the staging process on its own.
+Upon achieving a chain or combo during the check for matches, a stack will push a new piece of garbage to its staging area.
+The staging process always runs fully on the sender's side.

 #### In detail